|hope college > campus print and mail services|

-Normal letters are mailed through the mail center by placing the stamped and addressed envelope in the appropriate slot below the lobby window. (diagram)
+Stamped and addressed envelopes are processed by depositing in the appropriate slot below the lobby window.

 *General Distribution - mainly used for number of bulletin boards per departments.
 However, it could mean that department decided they want a copy for everyone anyway.
-Depends how they requested the numbers.
+It simply depends how they requested the numbers.

 Dr. Jane Doe